Zoremi is not a big fan of Indian food. She can’t bear the taste of masala in pretty much every single dish, the way they like it here in Goa.

 After a luxurious layover in Doha, in one of the most opulent airport lounges in the world, the only distinguishable aspect of Goa International Airport seems to be the moldy smell that emanates from its outdated radiators, which pump out air conditioned to fight against the heavy waves of heat of the Goan summer.

 The immense piles of dirt scattered on the sides of the streets is something I am pretty used to after having hanged in South East Asia for a while.
 What really freezes me are the “restaurant crowds”.

-I have seen Indian grandmas sitting in a five star resort scooping out curried gravy with their hands, mixing it with rice – always with their four fingers – and stuffing it in the mouth of the grandchildren.
+I have seen Indian old ladies sitting in a five star resort scooping out curried gravy with their hands, mixing it with rice – always with their four fingers – and stuffing it in the mouth of the grandchildren.

-One bite for them, one bite for her.
+One bite for kiddos, one bite for Grandma.

 I have seen thirty year old managers talking business while fishing pieces of tandoori chicken from their colleague’s plates.
 Always, religiously with their hands.